noviaaarra/new_portfolio/README.md

 # new_portfolio
-documentation of works from lecture
+documentation of works from lecture and some other projects